gkhumnesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2.
 Let's display a file
  Display the content of the /etc/passwd file.
 Task 3.
 What about 2?
-Display the content of /etc/passwd and /etc/hosts
+ Display the content of /etc/passwd and /etc/hosts Task 4.
+Last lines of a file
+ Display the last 10 lines of /etc/passwd